readium/architecture/other/lcp/README.md

 ### 7/ Register the device / license

-If the app is online and a Status Document was fetched, it must silently (= non-blocking for the user):
+If the app is online, a Status Document was fetched and it contains a "register" link, the app must silently (= non-blocking for the user):

-1/ check if the device / license is already registered.
-If it is the case, the app moves on.
+1/ check if the device / license has already been registered.
+If it is the case, jump to step 8.

 2/ call the "register" link associated with the license id, passing a device id and device name as parameters.
-In case of error, the app must let the user read the publication.
+In case of error, the app must let the user read the publication, i.e. jump to step 8.

-3/ If the registration was successful, store the fact the the device / license has been registered.
+3/ If the registration was successful, store the fact that the device / license has been registered.

 ### 8/ Open the publication